m-a-y-a/SBD-DL22-Public/README.md

 2. Download the following files from our repository:
 	* 'set_clock.ino' : available at 'SBD-DL22-Public/set_clock.ino'
 	* 'MainV8.ino': available at 'SBD-DL22-Public/MainV8.ino'
+3. Download the 'Libraries' file from our repository
+4. Open the folder containing Energia on the computer, and move all files in 'Libraries' to Energia's 'libraries' folder
-3. Open Energia IDE, and verify the following settings under the "Tools" menu:
+5. Open Energia IDE, and verify the following settings under the "Tools" menu:
 	* in "Tools>Board", "MSP-EXP430FR5969LP" is selected
 	* in "Tools>Port", the USB port that the MSP-FET is plugged into is selected